flin3500/Cuda-Google-Colab/README.md

-# Cuda on Google Colab
+# CUDA on Google Colab
 The cuda code is mainly for nvidia hardware device.
 In this repo, I will show how to run your cuda c/cpp code on the google colab platform for free.

 ## How to run the cuda code on Google Colab